Marian-Braendle/ipe-lassotool/README.md

 ## Usage

+Select `Ipelets -> Lasso Select` or use the configured shortcut to enter the selection mode.

-Just start dragging the mouse to draw a selection polygon.
+Start dragging the mouse to draw a selection polygon.
 If you release the mouse, the objects inside the polygon are selected.
 Additive selection can be performed by holding the _shift_ key.

 ### Selection that cannot be performed by rectangular selection